-- (i) The provision to the each relevant Responsible Road Authority of a bond or bank guarantee, for the purpose of securing satisfactory completion of the road and rail works in the Infrastructure Area that are the responsibility of that Responsible Road Authority. - (iii) The bond or bank guarantee (or any replacement bond or bank guarantee) required by clause 6.4.5(n)(i) must be equivalent to the estimated, indexed cost of the relevant road and rail works as agreed by the relevant Responsible Road Authority and must be in place until those works have been completed to the satisfaction of that Responsible Road Authority.
+- (i) The provision to each relevant Responsible Road Authority of a bond or bank guarantee, for the purpose of securing satisfactory completion of the road and rail works in the Infrastructure Area that are the responsibility of that Responsible Road Authority. - (ii) The bond or bank guarantee (or any replacement bond or bank guarantee) required by clause 6.4.5(n)(i) must be equivalent to the estimated, indexed cost of the relevant road and rail works as agreed by the relevant Responsible Road Authority and must be in place until those works have been completed to the satisfaction of that Responsible Road Authority. - (iii) An indemnity in favour of the responsible authority against loss or damage reasonably incurred or suffered by the responsible authority in connection with the intersection of a private road constructed and operated for the purpose of the Project with a road or asset of the responsible authority.